DigitalFruition/YubikeyBackedRootCA/USAGE.md

 You can use any linux distribution of your choice and how to set up the machine is up to you;
 the following instructions are a rough guide on how to set up a Debian Linux machine.

-You can provision a Virtuam Lachine (VM) if you prefer.
-Note that this is s secure as the host machine is an attack vector against the VM.
+You can provision a Virtual Machine (VM) if you prefer.
+Note that this is not as secure as using a dedicated machine, because  the host machine is an attack vector against the VM.
 A VM might be easier, cheaper and safe enough for your needs... the choice is yours.

 1. **Prepare a Debian Bullseye installation media** - Download the latest Debian Bullseye image from the official website and prepare a bootable USB or CD.